Today’s Bible reading

-Amy Carmichal (1867-1951) was a well-known missionary during the first half of the 20th century.
+Amy Carmichael (1867-1951) was a well-known missionary during the first half of the 20th century.
 Her 35 books are loved by thousands.

 She became acquainted with the Keswick Movement, and it was there that she learned of a close, deeper walk with the Lord.
-One of the leaders of the Keswick Movement, Mr. Wilson, a widower, asked her to come and live in his home and be his secretary.
+The founder of the movement, Robert Wilson, a widower, asked her to come and live in his home and be his secretary.
 She learned much from that employment.
-She remembered on one occasion at Keswick where Mr. Moody had preached and afterwards was talking with Mr. Wilson when he stopped in mid sentence.
-He had just preached on the prodigal son where the father had said to the older son “Son, thou art ever with me and all that I have is thine.”
-Mr. Moody said, “I never saw it before.
+She remembered on one occasion at a Keswick meeting when D.L.
+Moody preached on the prodigal son.
+Afterwards, he was talking with Robert Wilson and stopped in mid sentence.
+He was struck with the moment when the father says to the older son “Son, thou art ever with me and all that I have is thine.”
+Moody said, “I never saw it before.
 Oh, the love of God’s love.
 Oh, the love.
 God’s love.”
 Tears rained down his cheeks.
-Amy never forgot that spiritual truth-“All that I have is thine.”
+Amy never forgot that spiritual truth — “All that I have is thine.”
 It reinforced her faith that God knew her needs before she asked and wanted to supply them by faith.